unlimitedsoftwareworks/type-c/checklist.md

 - 17/08/2024:
     - This expression now added recusively upwards, as an upvalue (obviously not added to the method itself, but any function/lambda within the class method)
+    - Any anonymous function now is treated as a closure, and is generated as a closure.
     - Closures are finally here!

+- 22/08/2024:
+    - Implemented coroutine functions, to declare coroutine functions that be instatiated into coroutine objects.
+Coroutine functions are same as regular functions, but are not called directly, because they must yield values back to the caller.
+They are declared with `fn` keyword, but from a compiler perspective they are of type `cofn`.

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.